Uber paid 20-year-old Florida man to keep data breach secret: Sources

 Kalanick, who stepped down as Uber CEO in June, declined to comment on the matter, according to his spokesman.

-A payment of US$100,000 through a bug bounty programme would be extremely unusual, with one former HackerOne executive saying it would represent an "all-time record."
-Security professionals said rewarding a hacker who had stolen data also would be well outside the normal rules of a bounty programme, where payments are typically in the US$5,000 to US$10,000 range.
+A payment of US$100,000 through a bug bounty program would be extremely unusual, with one former HackerOne executive saying it would represent an "all-time record."
+Security professionals said rewarding a hacker who had stolen data also would be well outside the normal rules of a bounty program, where payments are typically in the US$5,000 to US$10,000 range.

-HackerOne hosts Uber's bug bounty programme but does not manage it, and plays no role in deciding whether payouts are appropriate or how large they should be.
+HackerOne hosts Uber's bug bounty program but does not manage it, and plays no role in deciding whether payouts are appropriate or how large they should be.

 According to two of the sources, Uber made the payment to confirm the hacker's identity and have him sign a nondisclosure agreement to deter further wrongdoing.
 Uber also conducted a forensic analysis of the hacker's machine to make sure the data had been purged, the sources said.